dffischer/mozilla-extensions/makepkg-templates/README.md

 - [install-rdf-version](install-rdf-version.template) contains just the single line to extract the version from an `install.rdf` file.
 It is used in the former two templates.

-- [package](package.template) provides a `package` function installing everything found in the `$srcdir` into an extension directory, which name is inferred from the `install.rdf` file found amongst there.
+- [package-single](package-single.template) provides a `package` function installing everything found in the `$srcdir` into an extension directory, whose name is inferred from the `install.rdf` file found amongst there.
 The target application to install for is expected to be the first dash-separated word of the `$pkgname`.